x

 BACKGROUND

-Water scarcity is no longer limited to a few regions of Europe, but already a concern across the EU, with one third of the EU territory experiencing water stress.
-Water reuse has been evidenced as the most sustainable alternative to the use of freshwater sources in terms of cost and environmental impact.
-However, wastewater salinity is a challenge in wastewater treatment (WWTP) and reclamation (WRP) plants where collectors receive industrial brines, agricultural runoff waters and/or marine intrusion.
+Water scarcity is no longer limited to isolated instances in few regions of Europe, it has become a concern across the whole EU, with one third of its territory experiencing water stress.
+Water reuse has been highlighted as the most sustainable alternative to the use of freshwater sources, both in terms of cost and environmental impact.
+However, wastewater salinity is an ongoing challenge in wastewater treatment (WWTP) and reclamation (WRP) plants where collectors receive industrial brines, agricultural runoff waters and/or marine intrusion.
 Conventional WWTP or WRP are not designed for salinity removal, which becomes a limiting water quality parameter in water reuse.

 OBJECTIVES

-The overall objective of LIFE CONQUER is the demonstration of an innovative water reclamation process based on the use of Smart Nanofiltration (NF) that will divide salinity and nitrates, to obtain a reclaimed water rich in nutrients.
-This will be suitable to re-use for irrigation.
-Additionally, with the dissolved salts removed by concentrating them into brines, the project partners will demonstrate the use of Mono-Selective Electrodialysis Reversal (MS-EDR) and three-dimensional granular anodic Electro-Chlorination (EC-3D) to transform them into valuable by-products (e.g. sodium hypochlorite) needed in industrial processes.
+The overall objective of LIFE CONQUER was the demonstration of an innovative water reclamation process based on the use of Smart Nanofiltration (NF) that divides salinity and nitrates, to obtain a reclaimed water rich in nutrients.
+This was expected to be suitable for re-use in irrigation.
+Additionally, with the dissolved salts removed by concentrating them into brines, the project partners demonstrated the use of Mono-Selective Electrodialysis Reversal (MS-EDR) and 3D granular anodic Electro-Chlorination (EC-3D) to transform them into valuable by-products needed in industrial processes (e.g. sodium hypochlorite).

-The project will help implement the circular economy in the field of wastewater, to comply with the requirements of the EU Water Framework Directive and is in line with the regulations of water reuse.
+The project helped in implementing circular economy principles in the field of wastewater, in complying with the requirements of the EU Water Framework Directive and in line with the regulations of water reuse.

 RESULTS